GrowVolution/GrowVolution_e.V./Statutes.md

 ### § 5a Decentralized Organization and Reduction of Hierarchy
 1. The association organizes itself decentrally in working groups and projects.
 Delegation does not constitute hierarchical superiority; it is a mandate with a reporting obligation to the general assembly.
 2. Transparency and accountability are ensured through suitable digital and analogue documentation methods.
 3. Essential decisions are always made by the members or the members’ council.
 The board is primarily representative and coordinating; it does not make independent fundamental or major financial or resource decisions.

 ### § 6 General Assembly
 1. The general assembly may be held in-person, hybrid, or online.
 2. Invitations must be sent with a notice period of two weeks via email/platform notification or by post; the agenda is published in the members’ area or by written notice.
 3. Resolutions are passed by a simple majority unless otherwise specified in these statutes.
 4. The assembly is recorded in written or electronic form.
 5. Participation and voting rights are verified through appropriate procedures, including personal attendance, handwritten signature, two-factor authentication, eID, or advanced electronic signature systems provided by the association.

 ### § 6a Resolutions Outside an Assembly (Circulation Procedure)
-1. Independently of § 6, resolutions may be passed without an assembly through a circulation procedure – by post or in text/electronic form.
+1. Independently of § 6, resolutions may be passed without an assembly through circulation procedure—by post or in text/electronic form.
 2. Identity and intent confirmation follow § 6 para.
 5.
 3. The voting period is generally 7 days.
-4. In case of low participation (less than 1/2), the votes of the members’ council are weighted more strongly with a factor of 2/3.
+4. If a members’ council is in place, its votes are weighted more strongly (factor 2/3) in case of low member participation (less than 1/2).
 5. All circulation resolutions follow the same simple majority rule as § 6 para.
 3.
 6. The result is announced to the members in text or electronic form and documented.

 ### § 7 Members’ Council
-1. The members’ council is an optional organ of the association; its members are determined by the general assembly.
-Further details are regulated by the members’ council order.
+1. The members’ council is an optional organ of the association; its members are determined by an electronic lottery procedure.
-2. The council consists of active members and serves to reduce hierarchical structures in accordance with § 5a while ensuring operational capability.
-3. It may be consulted by the board for major matters requiring quick decisions, acting on behalf of the general assembly.
+2. It may be consulted by the board for major matters requiring quick decisions, acting on behalf of the general assembly.
+3. Further details are regulated by a members’ council order.

 ### § 8 Board
 1. The board consists of at least 2 and at most 5 members:
    - 1st chairperson
    - 2nd chairperson
    - treasurer (optional)
    - secretary (optional)
    - permanent representative (optional)
-2. The distribution of tasks is regulated by a board order based on board composition.
-3. Election by the general assembly for three years; re-election permitted.
+2. Election by the general assembly for three years; re-election permitted.
 The board remains in office until a new election takes place.
-4. The association is represented judicially and extrajudicially by two board members jointly (§ 26 BGB).
+3. The association is represented judicially and extrajudicially by two board members jointly (§ 26 BGB).
-5. The board represents and coordinates ongoing operations, prepares resolution proposals, initiates voting processes, and implements members’ resolutions.
+4. The board represents and coordinates ongoing operations, prepares resolution proposals, initiates voting processes, and implements members’ resolutions.
-6. The board is obliged to disclose all operational and independently made decisions to the general assembly without being asked.
+5. The board is obliged to disclose all operational and independently made decisions to the general assembly without being asked.
-7. Offices are honorary; reimbursement of expenses is permissible.
+6. Offices are honorary; reimbursement of expenses is permissible.
 Remuneration requires a 2/3 majority of the general assembly and must be reasonable.
-8. Board members may resign at any time.
-However, they are obligated to inform the general assembly in due time and remain in office until a successor is elected.
+7. Board members may resign at any time; however, they are obligated to inform the general assembly in due time.
+8. If a board position becomes vacant during a term, the general assembly is obligated to elect a replacement for the remainder of the term;
+   if the required minimum number of board members is not undercut, the general assembly may decide not to fill the vacant position.
+9. Further details are regulated by a board order.

 ### § 8a Vote of No Confidence & Removal from Office
 1. A board member may be removed from office by a 2/3 majority vote of no confidence by the general assembly.
-2. If the required number of board members is thereby undercut, the general assembly is obligated to elect a replacement for the remainder of the term.
-   Otherwise, tasks are distributed among the remaining board members in accordance with the board order.
+2. When a vote of no confidence is initiated, the affected board member is temporarily relieved of their duties; should this impair the regular operation of the association, the position shall be represented for the duration of the suspension by a substitute appointed by the general assembly.
+3. If the vote is successful, § 8 para.
+8 of the statutes applies.

 ### § 9 Dissolution and Allocation of Assets
 1. Dissolution may only be resolved by the general assembly or by circulation resolution with a 4/5 majority.